-For example, whereby agreement, the amount of spousal maintenance changes several times during a short period, the time and effort to record and institute those changes of amounts may be reason enough for some spouses with a relatively high degree of trust to agree that payments happen from payors bank account directly to recipients bank account automatically on the same day each month.
-Each situation is different and each spouse may have different thoughts the payment method that feels most safe and reasonable.
+For example, where by agreement, the amount of spousal maintenance changes several times during a short period.
+The time and effort to record and institute those changes may be reason enough for some spouses, with a relatively high degree of trust, to agree that payments are transferred from the payor’s bank account directly to the recipient’s bank account automatically on the same day each month.
+Each situation is different and each spouse may have different thoughts about the payment method that feels most safe and reasonable.

 Are Spousal Maintenance Payments Taxable?

 The new Federal Tax Law passed in 2017 has changed the tax liability of spousal maintenance payments.